sendwithus/competencies/competencies/jupyter.md

 Project Jupyter is a nonprofit organization created to "develop open-source software, open-standards, and services for interactive computing across dozens of programming languages".
 Spun-off from IPython in 2014 by Fernando Pérez, Project Jupyter supports execution environments in several dozen languages.
 Project Jupyter's name is a reference to the three core programming languages supported by Jupyter, which are Julia, Python and R, and also a homage to Galileo's notebooks recording the discovery of the moons of Jupiter.
 Project Jupyter has developed and supported the interactive computing products Jupyter Notebook, JupyterHub, and JupyterLab, the next-generation version of Jupyter Notebook.

+As an ML developer you would need Jupyter in order to set up your project in a collaborative environment where you can share your research, and visualize it in an easy manner.
+Some of the most important features of Jupyter for ML developers and Data Scientists are as follows:

+- Inline Printing of the Output in the Exploratory Data Analysis Processes:
+Notebooks allow the data scientist to view the results of their code in-line, sometimes without any dependency of other parts of their code.
+Contrary to working with a standard IDE like VSCode or PyCharm, on Jupyter, every cell, an executable unit of code, can potentially be called at any time to draw an output right below the code.

+- Built-in Cell-Level Caching:
+Caching is hard, especially if your software engineering skills aren’t that top notch.
+If you are a mathematician trying to get some data to model stuff, the last thing you want is to implement your own caching schemes.
+Jupyter solves this magically by caching the results of every cell that is being run.
+For instance, if you have a huge notebook, containing hundreds of cells of code, and somewhere at the beginning of the notebook, some code that is doing some heavy operation — like training an ML model or downloading gigabytes of data from a remote server, with Jupyter, you have zero concerns about caching the results of those operations.

+- Local Execution:
+Jupyter notebook’s user-friendly CLI encourages local execution.
+It’s pretty much certain that 99% of data scientists run Jupyter locally, although there are some premature attempts by some of the cloud providers to migrate the notebooks to the cloud (Google Cloud DataLab and AWS SageMaker).
+But those solutions are premature and suffer from plenty of their own problems.

+Although Jupyter is a great environment for research-based projects, but it's not the best solution for production.
+A production-grade ML pipeline needs to be composed out of debuggable, reproducible, easy-to-deploy, high-performance code components that could be orchestrated and scheduled.
+In its default version, it’s everything research code on Jupyter isn’t.

 Useful links:

 - Wikipedia: https://en.wikipedia.org/wiki/Project_Jupyter